ROOTS Week 2022 – Houston. Photo by Eric Michael Ward.

 WHO IS ELIGIBLE TO APPLY?

-To be eligible to apply for an Artistic Assistance grant, ALL of the following must be true for you:
+To be eligible to apply for the Artistic Assistance program all of the following must be true:

 - You do not have any outstanding ROOTS grant or partnership final reports due.